-These three stories illustrate how therapy can awaken the deep spirituality that lives within us all.
-(Note: all client names have been changed to protect their privacy).
+These three stories illustrate that therapy can sometimes awaken the deep spirituality that lives within us all.
+(Note: client names have been changed to protect their privacy).

 “I remember my first serious relationship and how I was so hurt when it ended . . .”